adambloebaum/pytorch-portfolio/README.md

 ## text generator
 A recurrent neural network that generates Sherlock Holmes style sequence of texts from Sherlock Holmes books.

+## stock prediction
+An Encoder-Decoder recurrent neural network that predicts 100 days of a stock's value.

 ## language translation
 A Sequence to Sequence Transformer model that translates German into English.